RevolutionAnalytics/plyrmr/README.md

 ....
 ```

 With `output` and refraining from using `as.data.frame` we can process hadoop sized data sets.
 Of course we can use `as.data.frame` after a number of data reduction steps.
+Another role of output is as a bridge with `rmr2`.
+You can just write `mapreduce(ouput(...))` and combine the best of the two packages.

 Let's move to some counting task.
 We create a data frame with a single column containing a sample from the binomial distribution, just for illustration purposes.